About the Program

 Service-learning is an educational experience based upon a collaborative partnership between college and community.
 It allows students to apply academic knowledge and critical thinking skills to meet community needs.
 Students gain deeper knowledge of course content and the importance of civic engagement.
 This is accomplished through reflection and assessments.
 (Definition developed by the Berea College Service-Learning Advisory Committee, March 2004.)
 For more information, view our Elements of Service-Learning.

 Faculty have connected their teaching with community service and outreach throughout Berea College’s history.
 Establishment of the College’s service-learning program and CELTS happened in 2000.
 The service-learning program provides support for:

 - students and

-- community partners who involve themselves in service-learning activities.
+- community partners who involved in service-learning activities.

-At Berea College today, faculty teach service-learning courses in over 20 disciplines across campus.
+Today, service-learning courses are included in over 20 disciplines across campus.
 Our community partners include non-profit agencies, community organizations and schools.
-These organizations work in different ways to:
+These organizations work in different ways toward:

-- Promote greater educational and economic opportunities for the Appalachian region,
+- promoting greater educational and economic opportunities for the Appalachian region,

-- Work toward a more just, sustainable and peaceful world.
+- working toward a more just, sustainable and peaceful world.

 Berea College affiliates itself with:

 - regional groups, such as Just Connections and